 The falling trend could be alternatively viewed as a downward jump.
-This jump, as shown in Fig. 3, can be located between 1971 and 1972.
-The 65-year period before the jump and the 26-year period after the jump have averages of 439.3 and 276.6 mm, respectively, whereas the entire 91-year average is 392.8 mm.
-In classical statistics, the difference 493.3 - 276.6 = 162.7 mm would be tested for being statistically significant using the typical statistical test for equality of means.
+This jump, as shown in Figure 3, can be located between 1971 and 1972.
+The 65-year period before the jump and the 26-year period after the jump have averages 439.3 mm and 276.6 mm, respectively, whereas the entire 91-year average is 392.8 mm.
+In classic statistics, the difference 493.3 -

+276.6 = 162.7 mm would be tested for being statistically significant using the typical statistical test for equality of means.
 Indeed, this test results in rejection of the hypothesis of equality of the means at an attained significance level as low as $8.2 \times 10^{-6}$ .
-However, this typical test is incorrect because it was based on the classical statistics.
+This typical test, however, is incorrect because it was based on the classic statistics.
 To perform a more accurate test, stochastic simulation was performed.
-In each of the 100 generated 91-year long synthetic series already discussed above, the 26-year period with the minimum average was located and the difference from the average of the entire 91-year series was taken.
+In each of the 100 generated 91-year long synthetic series already discussed in the previous paragraph the 26-year period with the minimum average was located and the difference from the average of the entire 91-year series was taken.
 Then, the probability that this difference exceeds 392.8 - 276.6 = 116.2 mm was determined, which is as high as 22%.
 This probability is the attained significance level of the test and this means that the hypothesis of equality of means is not rejected at the usual significant levels.

-In conclusion, no statistically significant trend or jump is detected in the Boeotikos Kephisos runoff time series.
-The above statistical analysis defeats earlier analyses of the same time series (e.g. Nalbantis et al., 1993), which detected statistically significant trends or jumps using classical statistics.
+In conclusion no statistically significant trend or jump is detected in the Boeoticos Kephisos runoff time series.
+The above statistical analysis defeats earlier analyses of the same time series (e.g. Nalbantis et al., 1993), which detected statistically significant trends or jumps using classic statistics.